 PLEASE NOTE: This post is backdated to week three (October 6th, 2015)

 This week also brought many of us together with our mentors.
-From one-on-one sessions to group meetings, everyone has benefitted from the knowledge and experience our mentors bring.
+From one-on-one sessions to group meetings, everyone has benefitted from the knowledge and experience our mentors bring to our coding school.
 Most importantly, these mentors were once in our shoes as students in this very class.
 Hearing their experiences and struggles makes us all feel better about where we are in this learning process.

 Many of us enjoyed some extracurricular activities this week by attending some of the lectures and events around Denver Startup Week.
 Whether it was a social happy hour to rub elbows with those in the industry or hearing thought leaders share their wisdom, many of us have taken advantage of this exciting event.
-Even our gallant leader, our instructor, Jason Noble, shared his experience on a panel about (what else!) coding bootcamps.
+Even our gallant leader, our instructor, Jason Noble, shared his experience on a panel about (what else!) coding bootcamps in Denver and elsewhere.

 A big shoutout to . . .